Hammad-idrees/Data-Structure-Project/README.md

 # Data-Structure-Project

-Welcome to the Data Structures Project Repository created especaally for DSA project!
+Welcome to the Data Structures Project Repository created especially for DSA project!
 This repository contains a collection of data structures and algorithms implemented in C++ for our project

 Overview.
 This project aims to provide implementations of various fundamental data structures and algorithms used in our project questions.